KEEZ-RobG/docs/docs/faq/network.md

 ### When will the LUKSO Mainnet be launched?

-The current launch date is planned for 2022.
+2022 is the planned launch date.
 You can find the latest update in our [Medium article](https://medium.com/lukso/an-update-on-the-road-to-mainnet-48d39ce411d7).

 ### I found a bug.
 Where can I report it?

-You can create a GitHub issue in the related project's repository.
-If you can't do it, you can send us a message on our [Discord](https://discord.gg/lukso) server.
+If you can, create a GitHub issue in the related project's repository.
+Otherwise, please send us a message on our [Discord](https://discord.gg/lukso) server.

 ## NETWORK

 ### What are the expected block and epoch times?

-L16 will run with 6s per slot.
-Each epoch contains 32 slots.
+L16 will run at 6s per slot, and each epoch will contain 32 slots.
-For Mainnet we didn't decide the values yet.
+We are currently determining values for mainnet.

 ### What is the expected tx/second?

-L16 will start with 60-80M GAS limit. hardware should still be fine with 8-16GB and 4 core CPU
+L16 will start with a 60-80M GAS limit, allowing node machines with 4 cores and 8-16 GB RAM to work well.

 ### Are there any changes on the LUKSO network compared to Ethereum 2.0?
 What are those changes?

-We would like to stay as compatible as possible with Eth2.0.
-Don't expect a lot of differences in the consensus engine for now.
-Our RnD in the future:
+We want to maximize ETH2 compatibility.
+For now, we expect the consensus engines to remain similar.
+Our future research and development will include

 1. withdraw functionality
 2. sharding
 3. data availability

+### Which execution and consensus clients are available for LUKSO?

+Currenty we use Geth for execution and Prysm for consensus.

-### Will other clients be supported besides geth (in the same way as Ethereum)?
+### Ethereum supports multiple clients.
+Will LUKSO support other clients in the future?

-One of the advantages of staying close to Eth2.0 is that we are compatible with all clients.
-Currently we are running on beacon side a Lighthouse Client and will expand to Teku in the near future.
-Ideally we will be compatible with all clients.
+The potential to be compatible with all clients is one advantage of staying close to ETH2 development.
+Currently, we are testing Lighthouse and will expand to Teku soon.
+Ideally, we will be compatible with all clients.

-### What is LUKSO’s vision regarding the network?
-Will LUKSO keep following the Ethereum network updates or eventually split and follow its own path again after mainnet with the Pandora/Vanguard/Orchestrator clients?

-There could be changes in the future, but it is always a balance between having its own ideas executed and deviating from Eth2.0.
-Our efforts after mainnet launch will be decided based in the development direction of Eth2.0
+### Will Lukso continue to follow Ethereum updates, or will future development have a novel approach, like the Pandora/Vanguard/Orchestrator clients?

+There could be changes after mainnet, and Ethereum's developmental direction will dictate how much we need to deviate and execute our own unique ideas.
+Regardless, it will be a balancing act between maintaining compatibility with Ethereum and providing functionality specific to LUKSO's vision.

 ### Can I stake my tokens without being a validator?

-The staking is setup in a way that you need to run a validator node.
+LUKSO uses a proof-of-stake (PoS) consensus mechanism, which requires the operation of a node for staking.
-There will likely be staking pools, pools though reduce decentralisation and are not ideal for a highly decentralised network.
+There will likely be staking pools, though this reduces decentralization and remove the option to maintain custody of your private keys, which is not ideal for a highly decentralized network.

 ### Is LUKSO going to implement the EIP-1559 standard?

-[EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md) is planned, but will be finally decided before mainnet launch.
+[EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md) is tenativly planned.
+A finally decision will be made before mainnet launch.

 ## NODE

 ### Will lower latency positively influence my rewards?

-When the appointed time for a validator comes to propose a block the validator has exactly 6s to vote.
-2 scenarios are causing a validator to miss that
+There are no extra rewards for being very quick.
+A validator has exactly 6 seconds to vote on a proposed block.
+Two scenarios can cause a validator to miss that slot:
-slot:

-1. its chain is not synced up to the canonical head.
+1. The validator's chain is not synced with the canonical head.
-2. the validator needed more than 6s to propose the block.
+2. The validator needed more than 6 seconds to propose the block.

-There are no extra rewards for being very quick...

 ### How to setup my node to maximize my peers?